Types of Alopecia in African American Women | Allurium Beauty – Rennora Beauty

 In our exploration of alopecia in African American women, we've uncovered the common types such as traction alopecia and CCCA, their treatments, and their limitations.

 While all these conditions differ slightly, managing alopecia in general is a holistic process that includes gentle hair care, proper nutrition, stress management, and consulting with healthcare professionals.
-Allurium Beauty’s Hair Growth Serum is a promising solution for any hair loss woes, rich in natural ingredients to support hair health.
+Rennora Beauty’s Hair Growth Serum is a promising solution for any hair loss woes, rich in natural ingredients to support hair health.

 So, get your first bottle today and jumpstart your journey to beautiful healthy hair!